 Visits to syndicates using the composite return are made by the Lloyd’s Assurance Team.
 If you wish to speak to a member of the Lloyd’s Assurance team please contact the UoE (see IPT08100).

+Top of page

 Motor syndicates

 Motor syndicates, which are not included in the composite Lloyd’s return, have their own separate systems of accounting for IPT.
 You should follow normal audit assurance procedures for these syndicates.
 Many motor syndicates also write a small amount of non-motor business, which is processed through LPSO.
 There is a potential risk that the IPT relating to this business is omitted from the syndicate’s return.
 Officers who visit motor syndicates and wish to establish if any business is processed through the LPSO, or confirm the details of such business, should contact the Lloyd’s assurance team.